CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * and [increasing quotas](../../accounts/how-to-increase-disk-quotas.md).

-## Service access when billing units have been consumed and data retention policy when the CSC project is closed
+## Service usage restrictions when billing units have been consumed

-When all billing units in your CSC project have been consumed, SD Desktop service usage will be limited: all running virtual Desktops will be automatically paused, and it will not be possible to access their content.
-No data is deleted when the total amount of billing units is zero or negative.
+Once all the billing units for your CSC project have been used up, your access to the SD Desktop service will be restricted.
+This means that all virtual Desktops currently running will automatically be paused, and you won't be able to access their content.
+It's important to note that the your data remains unaffected and will not be deleted, even in cases where the total billing units reach zero or enter negative values.

+**Regaining Access to Your Virtual Desktop**:

-You will receive a notification via email, and you can regain access to your virtual Desktop by following these steps:
+You'll be notified via email when your usage limit is reached.
+To regain access to your virtual Desktop, just follow these easy steps:

-1- Please apply for additional billing units using the MYCSC portal (to obtain a positive saldo);
+* **Step 1**: Apply for more billing units by visiting the [MyCSC portal](https://my.csc.fi) This will give you a positive balance to continue using the service.

-2- Log in to SD Desktop and restart the virtual Desktop.
-For more guidance, see intructions in the service [user guide](../../data/sensitive-data/sd_desktop.md#pausing-or-restarting-a-virtual-desktop).
+* **Step 2**: Log in to SD Desktop and restart your virtual Desktop.
+For detailed instructions, consult the [SD Desktop service user guide](../../data/sensitive-data/sd_desktop.md#pausing-or-restarting-a-virtual-desktop).

+## What Happens to Your Data When Your CSC Project Expires or is Closed

+When your CSC project reaches its expiration date or is closed, there are a few important things to know about your data:

+* **Service Discontinuation**: both SD Connect and SD Desktop services will be disabled, and you won't be able to access them anymore.

+* **Data Deletion**: Any data stored within these services, including files, virtual Desktops, and volumes, will be permanently removed after 90 days from the project's closure.
+This measure is in place to ensure the secure handling of your data, aligning with CSC's policies.

+* **Notification**: We'll keep you informed about the status of your project.
+You'll receive an email notification when your project is about to expire, so you can plan accordingly.
+For example, you can apply for an initial project lifetime extension of one year loggin in to [MyCSC portal](https://my.csc.fi).

+Note!!!
+   Please be aware that all content within the services will be permanently deleted 90 days after the project is closed.
+Once deleted, this content cannot be retrieved or recovered.

 ### Billing unit calculator